jatin78380/WaterManagement/README.md

 # RF Communication Documentation
 ![RF Link](https://i.ibb.co/T4NMBnh/Screenshot-300.png)
-Check "RF Communication" Folder.
-These files should be opened with Radio Mobile Open Source Software.

 This section outlines the specifications of the RF communication link used in the water level monitoring system between a mountain tank and a reservoir.
 The system operates within the 2.4 GHz ISM band, utilizing the NRF24L01 module for transmission and reception, and employs the Enhanced ShockBurst protocol for data communication.